 Independence Day remains as one of my favorite movies of all time.
 An instant classic among the sci-fi genre for its use of spectacular special effects, ensemble cast, wide scale imagery, David Arnold’s musical score, memorable dialogue & Roland Emmerich direction.
 If I were you I strongly recommend this movie.

-I don’t understand why critics disliked this movie, I thought it was a game changer similar to Jurassic Park.
+I don’t understand why critics like the late Siskel & Ebert disliked this movie, I thought it was a game changer similar to Jurassic Park.
 I would consider Independence Day as 1996’s Star Wars in terms of all the positive elements I’ve listed as redeemable.
 As a kid I loved this movie, now that I’m older and as a critic myself, I still enjoyed it to this day.